kevinwortman/tuffix/README.md

 Additional tools and libraries are also included to support rich programming assignments, and courses aside from 120-121-131.

-Creating a Tuffix install is a two-step process:
+Creating a Tuffix install is a multi-step process:

 1. Install Xubuntu 18.04 LTS (April 26 2018 release).
 Create a user
    account with username "student" and password "student".
 This may be